duncanmalashock/elm-glossary/README.md

         }
 ```

-The script would produce `found-names.json`:
+The script will produce the following `found-names.json`:
 ```json
 {
   "functions": {